ganeshspeaks/ganeshspeaks.github.io/_posts/2025-01-21-choose-kindness-over-conflict.md

 > Remember, life is beautiful, when we share love and kindness towards people.

-In the end, it's not the erguments that define use, but it's the love and kindness we show.
+In the end, it's not the arguments that define us, but it's the love and kindness we show.

 So, live each day with a kind heart.
 Forgive often, love deeply, and leave the world a little better than you found it.